 1758 – The first black Baptist church is founded in Lunenburg, Virginia.

 1760 – A huge fire destroyed much of Boston, Massachusetts.

 Pontiac’s Rebellion against the British begins and lasts until 1766.

-October 7, 1763 – The Proclamation of 1763 issued by King George III after the end of the French and Indian War organizes the North American empire and stabilizes relations with Native Americans.
-No British settlements are allowed west of the Appalachian Mountains and settlers already in these areas are required to return east.
+October 7, 1763 – The Proclamation of 1763 issued by King George III after the French and Indian War organizes the North American empire and stabilizes relations with Native Americans.
+No British settlements are allowed west of the Appalachian Mountains, and settlers already in these areas must return east.